shellRaining/hlchunk.nvim/docs/en/chunk.md

 }
 ```

-`chars` is used to configure what char to render the chunk line, a chunk line contains five parts
+`chars` is also a lua table, the characters in it are used to indicate how to render the chunk line, which contains five parts

 - horizontal_line
 - vertical_line